 Intro to Clip-In Bike Shoes: Do I Need These?

-We all know that commuting by bike is a great way to stay fit and be active.
+We all know that commuting by bike is a great way to stay fit and be active (especially biking to work).
 For those that do it regularly having the right equipment can greatly improve your experience.
 This can include having a good set of pedals.
 For the stop and go commute that is riddled with traffic lights and stop signs clipless pedals may not be the best option, but if you have ever considered giving them a try hopefully my experience will help you in your decision making process.

 I’m an urban bike commuter.
 I am not a performance oriented rider.
 For as long as I can remember a pair of flat, stiff soles was all I needed.